-A holder of an Air Operator Certificate applying for authorisation to conduct EDTO must apply in accordance with rule 119.9, using the relevant sections of CAA form CAA24119/01.
-Applications must be made at least 90 days in advance of the planned commencement for "in-service" EDTO authorisation or 180 days in advance for "accelerated" EDTO authorisation.
-All necessary documentation, including a revised Part 121 rule matrix must accompany the application.
+A holder of an Air Operator Certificate (AOC) applying for authorisation to conduct EDTO must apply in accordance with rule 121.953.
+Information must be provided to the Director at least 90 days in advance of the planned commencement of EDTO operations.